davidvandebunte/davidvandebunte.gitlab.io/content/post/investigate-root-cause.md

 ### Specialize standard hypotheses

-Common starting points for developing testable predictions.
+Common starting points for developing testable predictions; many of these come with an example DAG.

 #### Review changes